DDD5677/DDD5677/README.md

 # 💫 About Me:
 Hey there!
 I'm Danisher Djumakulov, a Full Stack Developer with hands-on experience in creating real-world projects.
-Currently, I have started the 100 days of coding challenge.
-And during this time I want to learn node.js advanced and solve 150 leetcode problems.
+Currently, I have started to solve 150 leetcode problems.

 ## 🌐 Socials: